 Activity/Action Impact Comments Expansion of after-school sports and activity clubs to offer a wide range of options, supporting healthy lifestyles and encouraging students to explore new physical activities.
 Ongoing support and resourcing to maintain the quality and availability of after-school clubs, ensuring consistent opportunities for students across year groups.
 The broader selection of after-school activities has significantly boosted student participation in physical activity beyond school hours.
 With more choices available, students can find activities that align with their interests, which has encouraged a sustained commitment to active lifestyles. • Promoting Healthy Lifestyles: Offering diverse activities, such as dance, basketball and table tennis, has not only engaged more students but also the importance of a balanced and healthy lifestyle.
-Many students are now more active outside of PE lessons, and they are showing increased interest in fitness and wellness topics. • Enhanced Social Skills and Teamwork: OPAL As a target exposure to new experiences through after-school provision, students have been able to try new activities that may not fit into the standard PE curriculum.
+Many students are now more active outside of PE lessons, and they are showing increased interest in fitness and wellness As a target exposure to new experiences through after-school provision, students have been able to try new activities that may not fit into the standard PE curriculum.
 This exposure broadens their horizons, allowing them to discover new interests and skills in a supportive environment.
 The expansion and maintenance of after-school activities have been instrumental in supporting our students' physical and social development.
-By offering a wide array of activities, the school has successfully encouraged a larger number of student to engage in physical activities, helping them form positive lifestyle habits early on.
+By offering a wide array of activities, the school has successfully encouraged a larger number of students to engage in physical activities, helping them form positive lifestyle habits early on.
 The commitment to maintaining quality and variety in these clubs has fostered a culture of health and wellness that is reflected in students' enthusiasm and growing confidence.
-PE Lead's attendance at termly Borough PE Leads meetings or Networking with other PE Leads has facilitated the The commitment to professional development other lead meetings to stay updated on best practices, share exchange of ideas, allowing the PE Lead to bring fresh ensures that our PE Lead is well-informed and resources, and discuss current PE initiatives across the and effective practices back to Beam Primary School. capable of delivering a modern, inclusive, and oorough or region.
-This includes new approaches to curriculum planning, effective PE curriculum.
-The benefits of this inclusive PE strategies, and methods to boost student engagement are evident in both the enhanced engagement. quality of our PE lessons and the enthusiasm of ou
+PE Lead's attendance at termly Borough PE Leads meetings or I The commitment to professional development - · · · · · · · · · · · · · · · · · · · exchange of ideas, allowing the PE Lead to bring fresh ensures that our PE Lead is well-informed and and effective practices back to Beam Primary School. capable of delivering a modern, inclusive, and This includes new approaches to curriculum planning, effective PE curriculum.
+The benefits of this inclusive PE strategies, and methods to boost student engagement. engagement are evident in both the enhanced quality of our PE lessons and the enthusiasm of our